progund/object-cache/README.md

 sure that we're allowed to write in the directory to store the cache file.

-* reate an ObjectCache object, including the type of the objects to cache:
+Create an ObjectCache object, including the type of the objects to cache:

 ~~~
     String fileName =